ShanaSkydancer/Terminal_Talk/README.md

 ## About the app
 ***
-This project is a console-based social networking application similar to Twitter specifically made for the Codurance
+This project is a console-based social networking application similar to Twitter specifically made for Codurance

 ## User Section
 ---------------